kehantan/labbook/docs/assays/mtt.rst

 Treatment
 ~~~~~~~~~
 Before treatment, calculate the concentration of compound we need.

-    Usually we do serial dilution, but we can also do each concentration seperately if it is too confusing at the beginning.
+Usually we do serial dilution, but we can also do each concentration seperately if it is too confusing.

 There are serial dilution calculator online that can help us to calculate the dilution.